almunnings/docker-drupal-api/README.md

 - Every minute a cronjob processes tasks out of a queue.
 - Every 15 mins the cron task runs and pumps more shit into that queue.
 - After a few hours its built.

 ## 1. Build

 `docker-compose up --build -d`

-Startup can take about 5 minutes.
+Startup can take up to 5 minutes depending on server size.

 ## 2. Check build status

-`docker-compose exec web drush api-count-queues`
+`docker-compose exec web drush api:count-queues`

 ## 3. After build

 Clear the drupal cache and stop the cron runner.

-- `docker-compose exec web drush cc all`
+- `docker-compose exec web drush cr`
 - `docker-compose stop cron`

 ## Deploying on linode